bpmutter/xyz/journey/_posts/2020-10-23-on-patience.markdown

 Sure, Python and JavaScript are both high-level, interpreted languages and, many times, either can be used to solve similar algorithmic challenges.

-However, the true power of JavaScript-- as I've gotten to know-- lies in the fact that it is perhaps the single most important web-based language that powers any software that is browser-related.
+However, the true power of JavaScript is that it is *the* [language that powers almost all software that is accessed on the internet](https://en.wikipedia.org/wiki/JavaScript#:~:text=JavaScript%20is%20the%20dominant%20client,code%20on%20the%20user's%20device.){:target="_blank"}.

 Rather than trying to translate my former programming knowledge onto this quirky new language, I feel like learning JavaScript has been nothing short of exploring a whole new programming paradigm.